brycehenson/matlab_soft_pid/README.md

 - [ ] Smooth change of gains
   - Bumpless operation
   - back calculate the integeral to give the same output as before the change in the prop gain
+- [ ] learning controller
+  - adaptive feed foward terms based on on the fly fitting